 The latest processing steps are refining, and then adding supplements to food to enhance its palatability and extend its shelf life.
 The combination of refined grains, sugars and seed oil fats, and then adding colourants and flavour enhancers, plus other ingredients that enable preservation, or blending of ingredients that do not normally go together, is being seen as a step too far.
 These UPF’s are increasingly being linked to ill health.
 It is wise to avoid them.

 One way to identify UPF is to use a rating scale of which there are many.
 A commonly used scale is the NOVA scale.
 There is an app called openfoodfacts.org that enables you to scan a barcode and identify how healthy your food is.

 4. Added vitamins

 If you have to add vitamins, why is this?
 Is it, by any chance, that the food is bereft of nutrition without adding something?
 A box of chocolate cereal that nearly everyone would say was an unhealthy type of cereal, probably including the manufacturers of it, comes with a massive vitamin D health claim on the box.
-It was added vitamin D, not naturally occurring.
-It claimed to provide 85% of the recommended allowance of vitamin D. This was confusing because the recommended portion size was 30g, and the 85% claim was for 100g.
+This is added vitamin D, not naturally occurring vitamin D. It claimed to provide 85% of the recommended allowance of vitamin D. This was confusing because the recommended portion size was 30g, and the 85% claim was for 100g.
 So a recommended portion would provide just under 30% of a recommended allowance, not 85%.
-Half an hour in the sun will give you several hundred percent of your daily allowance.
-And through the preferred route for vitamin D synthesis, the skin.
+Half an hour in the sun will give you several hundred per cent of your daily allowance.
+And the preferred route for vitamin D synthesis is the skin.
 Sunlight on the skin is the business end of vitamin D synthesis.
-Supplements are a second best.
+Supplements are the second best.
 ‘Dead’ foods with supplements added to give them some life are pure Frankenstein.
 Avoid.